 So you’ve done it, you’ve created a disc golf disc.
 Can you throw it?

-Recreationally, you can throw whatever object you want to, but in order for a disc to be accepted for tournament play, it must pass PDGA guidelines.
-The PDGA tests the disc size, weight, flexibility, rim depth, and sharpness to ensure that it is safe and meets their standards for PDGA tournament play.
-Wood and most 3D printed discs will not pass the flexibility requirements.
+Recreationally, you can throw any object you like, but for a disc to qualify for tournament play, it must adhere to PDGA guidelines.
+The PDGA tests the disc size, weight, flexibility, rim depth, and sharpness to ensure that it is safe and meets its standards for PDGA tournament play.
+Wood and most 3D-printed discs will not pass the flexibility requirements.